C5H8NNaO4/cv/src/data/descriptions/experience/arboleda/en.md

+- Cooked in a family owned restaurant, preparing meals for hundreds of guests
+- Constructed enclosures, stables and houses for animals and people
-- Worked as chef in culinary operations, engaged in construction projects constructing enclosures and houses.
-Achieved fluency in Spanish, fostering adaptability and cross-cultural communication skills alongside web development expertise
+- Achieved fluency in Spanish, fostering international communication skills